-BILL AUTHOR STATUS Summary TASK FORCE POSITION SB 589 Lowenthal Amended June 21, 2011 Assembly Environmental Existing Law: Existing law, the California Lighting Efficiency and Toxics Reduction Act, prohibits a person from manufacturing for sale or selling in the state specified general purpose lights that contain levels of hazardous substances prohibited by the European Union pursuant to the RoHS Directive. amended, oppose Safety and Toxic Materials Committee, 2 year bill.
-Proposed Law: This bill would require a manufacturer of household mercury-containing lamps (lamps), on or before April 1, 2013, individually or through a stewardship organization, to prepare and submit to CalRecycle a lamp stewardship plan to establish a recovery program for the end-of-life management of their lamps.
-CalRecycle would be required to post and update on its Internet Web site a list of manufacturers in compliance.
-The bill would prohibit, on and after November 1, 2013, the sale of a lamp that is out of compliance and would require the stewardship fee approved by CalRecycle to be added to the retail purchase price of a lamp as a separate line item on the customer's receipt.
-This bill would require, on or before July 1, 2014, and annually thereafter, a manufacturer or stewardship organization to submit a report to CalRecycle describing their program and to demonstrate to CalRecycle that it has achieved continuous meaningful improvement in implementing the program.
-2011 SB 963 Cannella Amended February 13, 2012 Senate Rules Committee Existing Law: Existing law requires a local publicly owned electric utility that sells electricity at retail to 75,000 or more customers to adopt and implement a tariff for electricity purchased from an electric generation facility meeting certain size, deliverability, and interconnection requirements and to consider certain factors.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 589 Lowenthal Amended June 21, 2011 Assembly Environmental Existing Law: Existing law, the California Lighting Efficiency and Toxics Reduction Act, prohibits a person from manufacturing for sale or selling in the state specified general purpose lights that contain levels of hazardous substances prohibited by the European Union pursuant to the RoHS Directive.
+Letter of support if amended, oppose if not amended sent September 1, 2011 Safety and Toxic Materials Committee, 2 year bill.
+Toxic Proposed Law: This bill would require a manufacturer of household mercury-containing lamps (lamps), on or before April 1, 2013, individually or through a stewardship organization, to , 2011 SB 963 Cannella Amended February 13, 2012 Senate Rules Committee Existing Law: Existing law requires a local publicly owned electric utility that sells electricity at retail to 75,000 or more customers to adopt and implement a tariff for electricity purchased from an electric generation facility meeting certain size, deliverability, and interconnection requirements and to consider certain factors.
 Existing law requires the local publicly owned electric utility to make the tariff available to owners and operators of an electric generation facility within the service territory of the utility, upon request, on a first-come-first-served basis, until the utility meets its proportionate share of a statewide cap of 750 megawatts cumulative rated generation capacity served under the feed-in tariffs adopted pursuant to the above-described requirements.
 Existing law provides that the electricity purchased from an electric generation facility counts toward meeting the local publicly owned electric utility's renewables portfolio standard annual procurement targets.
+Proposed Law: This bill would move these requirements to that portion of the Public Utilities Code concerning the California Renewables Portfolio Standard Program.